Tissue (biology): Meristematic tissue

 The cells of meristematic tissue are similar in structure and have a thin and elastic primary cell wall made of cellulose.
-They are compactly arranged without inter-cellular spaces between them.
+They are compactly arranged without intercellular spaces between them.
 Each cell contains a dense cytoplasm and a prominent cell nucleus.
 The dense protoplasm of meristematic cells contains very few vacuoles.
 Normally the meristematic cells are oval, polygonal, or rectangular in shape.

-Meristematic tissue cells have a large nucleus with small or no vacuoles because they have no need to store anything, as opposed to their function of multiplying and increasing the girth and length of the plant, with no intercellular spaces.
+Meristematic tissue cells have a large nucleus with small or no vacuoles because they have no need to store anything.
+Their basic function is to multiply and increase the girth and length of the plant, with no intercellular spaces.

 Permanent tissues

 Permanent tissues may be defined as a group of living or dead cells formed by meristematic tissue and have lost their ability to divide and have permanently placed at fixed positions in the plant body.
 Meristematic tissues that take up a specific role lose the ability to divide.
 This process of taking up a permanent shape, size and a function is called cellular differentiation.
 Cells of meristematic tissue differentiate to form different types of permanent tissues.
 There are 2 types of permanent tissues: